-Wrestler Daniel Dennis grew up in northwest suburban Ingleside and is representing the U.S. in the 57-kilogram (125.5 pounds) weight class.
+Wrestler Daniel Dennis grew up or wrestling," said Ryan Geist, in northwest suburban Ingleside Dennis's high school wrestling and is representing the U.S. in the 57-kilogram (125.5 pounds) weight class.
 His career has been marked by ups and downs, both on and off the mat.